safebear/demo-tdd/README.md

 ### Jest

 1. Quickly spin up the tests and code in Jest
-2. Run mutation tests to see what kind of coverage and mutation coverage we have - without frontend.
+2. Check code coverage - 100%!
+2. Run mutation tests - problems with our controller, but also one of our tests isn't good enough!

 COVERAGE

 ### DOM TDD?

-*How do we do this?
+*How do we do test our controller and DOM?
 With Browser Monkey?*